What is hypertension headache?

-Researchers are still on the way to find a relevant base about whether there’s any connection of headaches with hypertension.
+Researchers are still on the way to find a relevant base about whether or not there’s any connection of headaches with hypertension.
 There are some causes that does prove headaches could be an epiphenomenon of hypertensions.
-Some causes of hypertensive crisis results in severe headaches which is treatable with medications for migraine or headaches caused by other condition.
+Some causes of hypertensive crisis results in severe headaches which are treatable with medications for migraine or headaches caused by other conditions.
 Some conditions leading to headaches could be:

 Idiopathic Intracranial hypertension: This condition arises with almost no identifiable causes with blood pressure hitting extremely high enough that the intracranial pressure increases accordingly increasing regular headaches.

-Hypertensive encephalopathy: Severely critical levels of pressure causing brain swelling as a consequence of which unbearable headaches along with nausea might show up.
+Hypertensive encephalopathy: Severely critical levels of pressure causes brain swelling as a consequence of which unbearable headaches along with nausea might show up.

 Symptoms of hypertension: